aqandrew/aqandrew.com/src/blog/web-components-basics.md

 date: '2020-08-26'
 tags:
   - web-components
+metaDesc: I learned how to use Web Components for a take-home coding challenge!
+Here's a small collection of useful information I gathered.
 # TODO image: square peg in a round hole
 ---

-I learned how to use Web Components for a take-home coding challenge!
-Here's a small collection of useful information I gathered.
+{{ metaDesc }}

 (I'm assuming you have a solid foundation of HTML/JavaScript knowledge.)